Axodouble/unturned.guide/docs/_meta.md

 # next to the site logo

 announcement:
-  text: "Help expand this documentation by contributing on Github!"
+  text: "This is incomplete, please help by expanding this!"
   link: "https://github.com/axodouble/unturned.guide"

 # Social links are shown on the top right of the site